 Lying in the glittering Adriatic Sea just an hour’s ferry ride from Split on the mainland, Hvar is one of Croatia’s most beautiful islands and most popular tourist destinations.
 Its long and indented coastline is home to lots of secluded coves and gorgeous beaches, while jagged peaks, lush vineyards, and quaint little villages dot its mountainous interior.

 Besides the stunning scenery, the island also boasts many idyllic little coastal towns for you to visit; each of these has its own look, feel, and identity.
-Hvar Town, for instance, sports some wonderful historical sights as well as upmarket hotels, fine dining establishments, and a fun and lively nightlife scene.
+Hvar Town, for instance, sports some wonderful historical tourist attractions as well as upmarket hotels, fine dining establishments, and a fun and lively nightlife scene.
 Jelsa and Stari Grad are much more laidback and quieter.
-With so many different sides to it, Hvar Island is a joy to explore, with picture-perfect beaches, stupendous views, and charming towns wherever you look.
+With so many different things to do in Hvar,, the island is a joy to explore, with picture-perfect beaches, stupendous views, and charming towns wherever you look.

 Nestled away on Hvar’s northern coastline, the small town of Jelsa certainly paints a pretty picture.
 Its red-roofed houses cluster around the blue waters of the harbor, backed by forest-coated hills and mountains.
 As it was founded all the way back in the 14th century, the town is home to some fascinating historic sights, with centuries-old churches lying alongside monuments and sculptures of famous figures.

 Although it may lack the star attractions of Hvar, it is a delightful place to spend some time, as its winding streets are lined with cozy cafes and rustic restaurants.
 In addition to this, there are also some great pebble beaches nearby where you can go swimming or relax amid nature.